Nun-z/Nun-z.github.io/README.md

 ![addlanguage](https://i.imgur.com/ZtrN9G2.png "add a language")

-**2.**  Type "english" into the first textbox and press the enter key.
+**2.**  Type "English" into the first textbox and press the enter key.

 **3.**  A new window is displayed.
-Type "english" into the textbox and click on the "english"checkbox.
+Type "English" into the textbox and click on the "English" checkbox.

 ![languages](https://i.imgur.com/tAwESG0.png "select the appropriate language")